dxue2012/python-webcam-flask/README.md

 In the demo site, the server is simply flipping the image horizontally.
 You could imagine it doing something more sophisticated (e.g. applying some filters), but obviously I was too lazy to implement anything cool.

+### Known issues

+- The server does not handle multiple clients well.
+If multiple clients connect, the server treats them as one and sends back mixed frames as a result.

 ### Demo
 [Live Demo](https://python-stream-video.herokuapp.com)